 The most effective way of taking accountability when things go awry is accepting fault at the highest position of the pecking order.
 As a leader, managing conflict also means managing your behavior if you’ve wronged someone or disrupted a process.

 While it’s not a “cure-all” for every conflict, showing your employees that their leader can indeed take the lead in accepting responsibility and admitting fault is vital.
 In fact, seven in 10 workers want leaders to manage conflicts appropriately and accept the consequences of their wrong actions.

 Keeping the workplace happy goes hand-in-hand with keeping the company values in mind.
 It means accepting that a toxic top worker can be good for finances in the short term but bad for business in the long run.

 It means following the standards that you’ve set for the workplace and keeping in line with the rules and guidelines of your business.

 If someone reports a worker for abusing the company’s trust, these allegations should be taken seriously.
 For example — workers who use company VPN software to the game, download content, or bypass other proxies in the workplace could get the business in hot water down the road.

-Conflict resolution comes with difficult consequences for some individuals, providing a stable and healthy work environment with accountability.
+Conflict resolution has difficult consequences for some individuals, providing a stable and healthy work environment with accountability.

 One challenging part of conflict resolution for leaders is accepting that they must take the first-person approach.

 That means not cowering behind documentation or administration.
-Instead, it’s laying out the consequences of a particular dispute, how they affect the employee, the business, and any future goals.
+Instead, it’s laying out the consequences of a particular dispute and how they affect the employee, the business, and any future goals.

 A leader should let any injured or affected party know what steps are being taken to mend the issue — and how to prevent it from happening in the future.